Stellar streams and dark substructure: the diffusion regime: Stream velocity power spectrum

-We plot the function $\chi_v$ in Fig.~\ref{fig:cutoff-v}.
+We plot $\chi_v$ in the right-hand panel of Fig.~\ref{fig:cutoff-v}.
 In the limit that $\sigma_0^2\gg D t$, we can approximate $y=0$ and evaluate

 which ranges from $\chi_v(x,0)\simeq 1$ when $x\ll 1$ to $\chi_v(x,0)\simeq (3/8)\pi^{1/2} x^{-1}$ when $x\gg 1$.
-It is notable that whereas in the velocity dispersion-dominated regime the density power spectrum is suppressed by the power $k^{-3}$ of the wavenumber, the velocity power spectrum is suppressed by only the power $k^{-1}$.
-However, this feature is compensated by the factor of $k^2 t^2$ present in the expression for the density power spectrum, Eq.~(\ref{powerd}), that is absent from Eq.~(\ref{powerv}).
-Thus, the density and velocity power spectra exhibit the same scaling at large $k$.
-In particular, within the steady-state phase discussed in Section~\ref{sec:timeevo},
+It may appear notable that whereas in the velocity dispersion-dominated regime the density power spectrum is suppressed by the power $k^{-3}$ of the wavenumber, the velocity power spectrum is suppressed by only the power $k^{-1}$.
+However, this feature only suffices to compensate the factor of $k^2 t^2$ present in the expression for the density power spectrum, Eq.~(\ref{powerd}), that is absent from Eq.~(\ref{powerv}).
+That is, the density and velocity power spectra exhibit different scaling behaviours only at small, and not large, $k$.
+Within the growing, steady-state, and decaying phases discussed in Section~\ref{sec:densitypower},